 Hot Shoes and InsolesYou may be having a sensitivity to the fabric or leather dye in your shoes or socks, or even the detergent used to wash your socks.
-Vary these to see if this might be the cause.
+Try different kinds of socks, made of different materials.
+Try different kinds and brands of shoes.
 Choose mesh shoes vs. full leather so your feet have a chance to breathe.
-I have found some insoles to leave my feet feeling hot even in mesh shoes - buy a new insole or swap them from another pair of shoes to see if it is the culprit.
+I have found some insoles make my feet feel hot even in mesh shoes.
+Buy a new insole or swap them with insoles from another pair of shoes to see if it is the culprit.

 Hot SocksNatural fibers are not good for walking - save the cotton socks and the wool socks for other times.
 Use socks made of Cool-Max and other artificial fibers that wick sweat away from the feet and cool them down.